-The number of home heating oil customers comprise 81% of our product customer base, with propane customers comprising another 14% and motor fuel and other petroleum product customers making up the remaining 5%.
-(During fiscal 2021 we sold 305.9 million gallons of home heating oil and propane and 154.1 million gallons of motor fuel and other petroleum products.)
+The number of home heating oil customers comprise 80% of our product customer base, with propane customers comprising another 15% and motor fuel and other petroleum product customers making up the remaining 5%.
+(During fiscal 2022, we sold 296.1 million gallons of home heating oil and propane and 150.1 million gallons of motor fuel and other petroleum products.)

-Our full service home heating oil customer base is comprised of 97% residential customers and 3% commercial customers.
+Our full service home heating oil customer base is comprised of 96% residential customers and 4% commercial customers.
 Approximately 95% of our full service residential and commercial home heating oil customers have their deliveries scheduled automatically and 5% of our home heating oil customer base call from time to time to schedule a delivery.
 Automatic deliveries are scheduled based on each customer's historical consumption pattern and prevailing weather conditions.
 Our practice is to bill customers promptly after delivery.
 We offer a balanced payment plan to residential customers in which a customer's estimated annual oil purchases and service contract fees are paid for in a series of equal monthly payments.
-Approximately 33% of our residential home heating oil customers have selected this billing option.
+Approximately 32% of our residential home heating oil customers have selected this billing option.

 We offer several pricing alternatives to our residential home heating oil customers.
-Our variable pricing program allows the price to float with the heating oil market and other factors.
-In addition, we offer price-protected programs, which establish either a ceiling or a fixed price per gallon that the customer pays over a defined period.
+Our "variable" pricing program allows the price to float with the heating oil market and other factors.
+In addition, we offer price-protected programs, which establish either a "ceiling" or a "fixed price" per gallon that the customer pays over a defined period.
 The following chart depicts the percentage of the pricing plans selected by our residential home heating oil customers as of the end of the fiscal year.

+Percentage of Residential Home Heating Oil Customers

 September 30,

-2021 2020 2019 2018 2017
+Pricing Programs 2022 2021 2020 2019 2018

-Variable 55.0% 54.4% 53.9% 55.2% 52.6%
+Variable 57.0% 55.0% 54.4% 53.9% 55.2 %

-Ceiling 39.0% 38.5% 39.1% 36.9% 37.1%
+Ceiling 37.6% 39.0% 38.5 % 39.1 % 36.9 %

-Fixed 6.0% 7.1% 7.0% 7.9% 10.3%
+Fixed 5.4 % 6.0% 7.1 % 7.0% 7.9 %

-100.0% 100.0% 100.0% 100.0% 100.0%
+100.0 % 100.0 % 100.0 % 100.0 % 100.0 %